Programmes and Fellowship privacy statement

 This Privacy Statement applies to the following individuals:

-- Frontline Leadership Programme pre-registrants, registrants, applicants and participants
+- Frontline programme pre-registrants, registrants, applicants and participants

 The Frontline Organisation regards the lawful and correct treatment of personal data as critical to successful working and to maintaining the confidence of those with whom we deal.
-To this end, we will adhere to the General Data Protection Regulations (GDPR) and any other current data protection or privacy legislation.
+To this end, we will adhere to the UK General Data Protection Regulations (UK GDPR) and any other current data protection or privacy legislation.

-If you have any concerns about the privacy of your data or rights under GDPR then please contact Data Protection Officer, Frontline, Coram Campus, 41 Brunswick Square, London WC1N 1AZ or email@example.com
+If you have any concerns about the privacy of your data or rights under UK GDPR then please contact Data Protection Lead, Frontline, Coram Campus, 41 Brunswick Square, London WC1N 1AZ or email@example.com

 What personal data are collected and processed and for what purposes?

-For the purposes of attracting and recruiting individuals, creating and delivering Frontline’s training programmes, engaging and supporting participants within its programmes, to manage the Fellowship, and for improving, expanding and evaluating those programmes and Fellowship, we may collect and process personal data on you.
+We may collect and process personal data on you for the purposes of attracting and recruiting individuals, creating and delivering Frontline’s training programmes, engaging and supporting participants within its programmes, to manage the Fellowship, and for improving, expanding and evaluating those programmes and Fellowship.

-Data we collect from you will include, but not limited to, your name, contact details, date of birth.
+Data we collect from you will include, but not be limited to, your name, contact details, date of birth.
 We also collect and process information regarding your prior educational and employment history and your on-going performance during the selection process.
-This can include online tests and recorded online video interviews with our staff.
+This can include online tests and recorded online video interviews.

-If you are invited to attend interviews, assessment or other selection events, or participate in training and coaching sessions we may capture video footage of you.
-This will be used for selection, assessment, training or quality assurance purposes and for no other purposes.
+If you are invited to attend interviews, assessment or other selection events, or participate in training and coaching sessions we may capture video footage and photographs of you.
+This will be used for selection, assessment, training, venue provision or quality assurance purposes and for no other purposes.

 We may also, with your consent, take photographic images or video/audio of you (e.g. at work, in training) for use in marketing, promotional and other materials.
 Video/audio captured for selection, assessment or training purposes will not be used for any marketing purposes.